JOCRIX/CMOD-A7-Artix-7-Buffer-Board/README.md

 ### Notes for users
 Note: V1 of this board has a fault so **PIO26 [FPGA PIN: R3] is not connected**.
 This is to be fixed in a future revision.
+The problem can be fixed with a jumper wire for now.